michail-nikolaev/task-force-arma-3-radio/README_EN.md

 > If you’ve got the same nick both in the game profile and TeamSpeak - plugin will change your nickname in TS during the game.

-> Make sure your game nickname contains at least 3 characters and not contains `@`.
+> Make sure your game nickname contains at least 3 characters and doesn't contain `@`.

 > It is not recommended to use the plugin with simultaneous connection to multiple servers in TeamSpeak.